hieuvh3011/flutter_demo_everything/README.md

   - `route`: manage route (navigation) inside of application
   - `utils`: folder to store any kind of helper that you have, such as Themes, Colors, Images Directory, etc.
-  - `view_model`: this is a state management part in this application.
+  - `store`: this is a state management part in this application.
 I've separated the state and UI of the app into two separate layers.
 This layer use to manage state in app.
-  - `widget`: this is a UI layer.
+  - `screen`: this is a UI layer.
 All files in here have only 1 mission: display UI of app.
 - `main.dart`: entry point of your application as per Flutter standards.